 Dear Parent/Guardian:

-In keeping with our tradition of providing end-of-year, educational activities for our eighth graders, we are happy to announce that Eighth Grade Weeksecond has been approved and plans finalized.
-The fees discussed below will cover both the annual field tripand most of the week’s activities.
+In keeping with our tradition of providing exciting, educational experiences for our seventh graders, we are happy to announce our second field trip of the year has been approved and plans finalized.
+The fees discussed below will cover the cost of the field trip.
 Please read the form below and return it with your signature as soon as possible.

 Thank you,